elliotchau/ECO395M-Exercise-3/Exercise_3.md

 Problem 1
 =========

-Model selection and regularization: green buildlings
+Model selection and regularization: green buildings
 ----------------------------------------------------

 **Building the best predictive model**

-Before buildling the best predictive model, we noticed that there were missing observations in the data set.
-We elected to analyze possible corrections before proceeding with the model buildling process.
-Below is a table of basic summary statistics of the greenbuildlings data.
+Before building the best predictive model, we noticed that there were missing observations in the data set.
+We elected to analyze possible corrections before proceeding with the model building process.
+Below is a table of basic summary statistics of the green buildings data.